curl/everything-curl/cmdline-urls.md

 ## URLs

-curl is called curl exactly because a substring in its name is URL (Uniform Resource Locator).
+curl is called curl because a substring in its name is URL (Uniform Resource Locator).
 It operates on URLs.
 URL is the name we casually use for the web address strings, like the ones we usually see prefixed with http:// or starting with www.

-URL is, strictly speaking, the former name for this.
-URI (Uniform Resource Identifier) is the more modern and correct name for it.
-Its syntax is defined in [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt).
+URL is, strictly speaking, the former name for these.
+URI (Uniform Resource Identifier) is the more modern and correct name for them.
+Their syntax is defined in [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt).

 Where curl accepts a "URL" as input, it is then really a "URI".
 Most of the